alexch/alexch.github.com/dolores/dogarea.md

 ## Fences

-The NW dog area depends on a reliable fence between the muni tracks and the park.
+A NW dog area will depend on a reliable fence between the muni tracks and the park.
 This is mandated by safety concerns anyway.

 The ADA path will be downhill of the NW dog area, providing a natural boundary, as well as a retaining wall.
-It's not clear to me that any more fencing would be necessary or desirable uphill of the path.
+It's not clear that any more fencing would be necessary or desirable uphill of the path.

 # Maps and photos

   * Hipster Hill on a nice day [todo]
   * Northwest Slope [todo]
   * [Framework Plan](http://sfrpd.org/wp-dev/wp-content/uploads/FRAMEWORK-PLAN_med_res.pdf) [pdf]

-## Proposed NW Dog Area
+  * Proposal(s):

 ![NE Dog Area](dogarea.png)

-(As an aside, I find it deeply amusing that the aerial map used to demonstrate the NE dog area shows several dozen picnic blankets laid out right inside the boundary, presumably occupied by sunbathers and couples who might not appreciate a pack of dogs running among them.)
+(As an aside, I find it amusing that the aerial map used to demonstrate the NE dog area shows several dozen picnic blankets laid out right inside the boundary, presumably occupied by human sunbathers and diners who might not appreciate a pack of dogs running among them.)

 # FAQ